 Preliminary statistics (total export of goods, total import of goods and trade balance) are published about 27 days after the end of the reference month.
 The first publication of detailed information (by goods and country) is made about 57 days after the reference month.
-Statistics on volume index broken down by commodity group are published about 57 days after the reference quarter.
+As from the publication of the first quarter of 2021, statistics on the volume index by commodity group will be published about 57 days after the reference month.

 In connection with Statistics Sweden's publication of new statistics, previously published statistics are also revised, normally for the three previous months.
 In connection with publication of the full year in February, the entire previous year is revised.
 In connection with the publication in October, the entire current year, as well as the previous year, are revised.
-This means that final statistics for 2020 are planned for publication in October 2021.
+This means that final statistics for 2022 are planned for publication in October 2023.
 However, revisions may also be made later, and, in special cases, for periods even further back.